jhpyle/docassemble/_docs/docker.md

 install **docassemble** in a multi-server arrangement on [EC2 Container Service] ("[ECS]"), see the [scalability] section.

+If you are not familiar with [Docker] or with hosting web applications, you may want to use [Docassemble Toolkit], a support service provided by [community.lawyer], a Public Benefit Corporation based in Brookyln, New York.
+[Docassemble Toolkit] provides an encrypted **docassemble** server hosted on [Amazon Web Services].
+This saves you from needing to figure out [Docker], [Let's Encrypt], etc.

 # <a name="where"></a>Choosing where to run Docker

 [Docker] can be run on a Windows PC, a Mac, an on-site Linux machinne,